Nastia Liukin Puts Her Insanely Long, Toned Legs On Full Display As She Celebrates Her Birthday Week

 “You look amazing!” a third person stated.

-The update was well-received, and earned an impressive 2,700 likes in under an hour after it was initially shared.
+The update was well-received and earned an impressive 2,700 likes in under an hour after it was initially shared.